Introduction

 in the future.
 Maybe Apple iphones are here to stay (it you really

-think so buy their shares) but I suspect they will be another fad, next
+think so buy their shares) but I suspect they will be another fad, in

-restrictive licensing.
-Essentially the same also applies to ebook
+restrictive licensing such as Androids.
+Essentially the same also

 sales - while some walkers would love an ebook version, the reality is